-6.4 Appeals
+6.3 Appeals

-An independent Appeals Board shall be appointed to assess representations submitted by unselected applicants.
+An independent Appeals Board shall be appointed to assess representations submitted by unselected applicants that failed to meet the Gateway Criteria.
 Applicants whose application was not selected may submit motivated representations within 10 working days from the date of notification by the IB.

-The Appeals Board shall review and re-assess the application and shall notify the Applicant of its decision.
+The Appeals Board shall review and re-assess the application against the Gateway Criteria and shall notify the Applicant of its decision.
 The decision of the Appeals Board shall be final.

-6.5 Acceptance Letter
+6.4 Acceptance Letter

 The IB shall issue a funding acceptance letter to selected applicants.
 The funding acceptance letter shall include any conditions as outlined by the Project Selection Committee.
 It should be noted that a positive decision at this stage is not a guarantee of funding.
-All the conditions set out in the funding acceptance letter would need to be discharged before the Grant Agreement can be signed.
+All the conditions set-out in the funding acceptance letter would need to be discharged before the Grant Agreement can be signed.

-6.6 Grant Agreement
+6.5 Grant Agreement

-The Intermediate Body shall appoint a contact person from within it to liaise with the Beneficiary with a view to conclude the Grant Agreement.
-The Grant Agreement (GA) is the formal agreement between the Intermediate Body and the Applicant.
-The GA is the legally binding document and sets out the terms of the Grant.
-The IB will work through the terms and any conditions which must be discharged prior to entering into the GA with the Applicant.
-When the IB is satisfied that any conditions have been discharged, it will issue the GA and it will submit two unsigned copies to the Applicant.
-The Applicant will, by the indicated timeframe, sign and return both copies for counter-signature by the IB and one copy will be sent back to the Applicant.
+The IB shall appoint a contact person from within it, to liaise with the Applicant with a view to concluding the Grant Agreement.
+The Grant Agreement (GA) is the formal agreement between the IB and the Applicant.
+The GA is the legally binding document and sets out the terms of the grant.
+The IB will work through the terms and any conditions which must be discharged prior to entering the GA with the Applicant.
+When the IB is satisfied that any conditions have been discharged, it will issue the GA and submit two unsigned copies to the Applicant who will sign both copies with the IB keeping one copy and the other kept by the Beneficiary.